Expressive Power and Complexity Results for SIGNAL, an Industry-scale Process Query Language: Towards Lower and Upper Bounds on the Data Complexity of SCC Evaluation

-Of course most implementations of SQL can capture evenness via basic arithmetic.
-However, from a complexity standpoint, SQL with arithmetic is trivially undecidable (just as FOL with (Peano) arithmetic is undecidable), so equating SQL with RA is sensible when talking about computational complexity.
+As a minor comment to the proof above, it should be noted that most implementations of SQL can effectively capture evenness via basic arithmetic.
+However, from a complexity standpoint, SQL with arithmetic is trivially undecidable, just as FO extended with (Peano) arithmetic is undecidable, so equating SQL with RA is sensible when talking about computational complexity.